Tips for Traveling Solo – 10 Hotel Safety Tips to Abide by

 If you are unsure, call the front desk and ask if they sent someone to your room.
 Say “no thanks” from behind your closed door if you are still uncertain.

-10. Don’t leave room service cards on your door
+10. Don’t leave room service cards on your door - Do Use the "Do Not Disturb" sign

 Many hotels now leave the option for you to fill out your room service or breakfast request on a card and leave it on your door knob.
-This is an easy way for any wrong doer to see that only one person is staying in the room by how you filled out the card.
+This is an easy way for any wrongdoer to see that only one person is staying in the room by how you filled out the card.

-Order any room service by phone instead.
-Also don't leave the housekeeping card on the door.
-This advertises that no one is in the room and therefore the perfect time for theft or worse.
+Also, don't leave the housekeeping card on the door.
+This advertises that no one is in the room, and therefore, the perfect time for theft.
 Call for housekeeping instead.

 In Summary